-If you are charged with a non-violent, drug-related crime in the City of Rochester, you may be able to take part in a diversion program to receive a more favorable plea deal, or even to avoid jail.
+If you are charged with a non-violent, drug-related crime in Monroe County, you may be able to take part in a diversion program to receive a more favorable plea deal, or even to avoid jail.

 The crime doesn't have to specifically involve drugs for you to participate in a diversion program.
 For example, if you were charged with Resisting Arrest because you freaked out while on LSD, you might be able to take part in a diversion program.